-Make your Christmas a science Christmas with the Christmas science projects featuring peppermint slime recipes!
-Minty science fun for kids!
+Make your Christmas a science Christmas with this Christmas science projects featuring peppermint slime recipes!
+Peppermint slime is so much fun for kids and it smells great too.

-We’re big fans of Christmas science projects (and slime), so of course, we had to make Christmas slime!
+We’re big fans of Christmas science projects (and slime), so of course, we had to make Christmas slime recipes!

 To me, no scent says Christmas more than mint, so we made our slime mint-scented for a festive smell as well as look!
 Read on to see how to make your very own Christmas minty slime!